Biosphere Terrestrial Atlas

 Project Updates

 April 2023 - Research on best practices and database design has been completed to inform the development of the application.
-A map with a breakdown of Units within the Biosphere to further guide data-gathering efforts, and group terrestrial zones in the region by geographic and land-use characteristics is shown on this page.
+The Project Team is underway with collating relevant datasets for the Terrestrial Atlas.

 Deliverables & Resources